- Program Goals

 - Build a winter vehicle

 Lego Club is my longest-running after school club.
 It's a drop-in program - people can come any time between 3:30 and 5:30 and stay as long as they want.
-I also put out displays of new materials for kids to check out and flyers for upcoming programs.
+There is a display of Lego and related books that can be checked out, as well as flyers for upcoming programs.

 Legos were provided through donations and supplemented with Pig Money.